 Bisexual Visibility Day is September 23, since 1999 bisexuals have celebrated the day with pride in pink, lavender and blue displays.
 More recently the entire month of September has become a bisexual take over as groups and activists push the bi+ cause.

 Major online payments company PayPal launched an ad campaign that had bisexual people going into a social media meltdown.
-A 15 second clip about not getting everything back, but you can on shipping costs, was a stroke of genius.
+A 15-second clip about not getting everything back, but you can on shipping costs, was a stroke of genius.

 — PayPal UK (@PayPalUK) August 29, 2017

-Social media plays a vital role in society and communities, it’s often a place where people can be themselves when they don’t have the ability to do so in everyday life.
+Social media plays a vital role in society and communities; it’s often a place where people can be themselves when they don’t have the ability to do so in everyday life.
 Expressing who they are and embracing their sexuality, people find a point of being through the internet.

-When companies like Twitter and PayPal show inclusion and embrace minority groups it is a very powerful way to create acceptance and change to the world we live in.
+When companies like Twitter and PayPal show inclusion and embrace minority groups, it is a very powerful way to create acceptance and change to the world we live in.
 What might be looked upon as a small gesture and a very funny advertisement, can have a big impact on the closet bi+ person watching it.

-If internet and social media was firmly established through the 90s, that teenager sitting in his room wondering who and what their sexuality was would have found comfort and acceptance at the click of a button.
+If internet and social media were firmly established through the 90s, that teenager sitting in his room wondering who and what their sexuality was would have found comfort and acceptance at the click of a button.
 Now it is possible.